-1 total current state budget.
-If practicable in the judgment of the general treasurer, the estimates 2 shall be projected to reflect costs in future fiscal years.
-3 (d) If the officials named determine that the measure, if it is enacted, will have no 4 financial effect except as described in the previous paragraph, the words "no financial effect" 5 shall be printed in the voter information handbook and on the ballot.
-6 (e) Final authority and responsibility for providing the financial estimates provided 7 within this section shall rest with the general treasurer.
-8 (f) The voter information handbook distributed in connection with any ballot that 9 contains more than one initiative proposal involving the expenditure of public money by the state, 10 the reduction of state revenues, or the raising of funds by the state imposing any tax or incurring 11 any indebtedness shall include an estimate of the combined cost impact which would occur if all 12 such initiative proposals were to be approved.
-13 17-5.1-9.
-Severability If any provision of this chapter or the application thereof to 14 any person or circumstance is held invalid, such invalidity shall not affect other provisions or 15 applications of the chapter, which can be given effect without the invalid provision or application, 16 and to this end the provisions of this chapter are declared to be severable.
-17 SECTION 2.
-Chapter 9-1 of the General Laws entitled "Causes of Action" is hereby 18 amended by adding thereto the following section: 19 9-1-54.
-Actions involving voter initiative petitioners and procedures (a) The 20 superior court shall have original jurisdiction over actions arising under chapter 17-5.1 of the 21 general laws.
-22 (b) The running of any time period established by any section of chapter 17-5.1 shall be 23 tolled during the pendency of such action.
-24 SECTION 3.
+- total current state budget.
+If practicable in the judgment of the general treasurer, the estimates shall be projected to reflect costs in future fiscal years. - 2 shall be projected to reflect costs in future fiscal years. - 3 (d) If the officials named determine that the measure, if it is enacted, will have no - 4 financial effect except as described in the previous paragraph, the words "no financial effect" - 5 shall be printed in the voter information handbook and on the ballot. - 6 (e) Final authority and responsibility for providing the financial estimates provided 7 within this section shall rest with the general treasurer. - 8 (f) The voter information handbook distributed in connection with any ballot that - 9 contains more than one initiative proposal involving the expenditure of public money by the state, - 10 the reduction of state revenues, or the raising of funds by the state imposing any tax or incurring - 11 any indebtedness shall include an estimate of the combined cost impact which would occur if all - 12 such initiative proposals were to be approved. - 13 17-5.1-9.
+Severability. -- If any provision of this chapter or the application thereof to any - 14 person or circumstance is held invalid, such invalidity shall not affect other provisions or - 15 applications of the chapter, which can be given effect without the invalid provision or application, - 16 and to this end the provisions of this chapter are declared to be severable. - 17 SECTION 2.
+Chapter 9-1 of the General Laws entitled "Causes of Action" is hereby18 amended by adding thereto the following section: - 19

+9-1-54.
+Actions involving voter initiative petitioners and procedures. -- (a) The superior court shall have original jurisdiction over actions arising under chapter 5.1 of title 17 of the general laws.

+- 22 (b) The running of any time period established by any section of chapter 5.1 of title 17 - 23 shall be tolled during the pendency of such action.

+SECTION 3.
 Severability.
-If any provision of this act or the application thereof to any 25 person or circumstances shall be held invalid, such invalidity shall not affect other provisions or 26 applications of the act, which can be given effect without the invalid provision or application, and 27 to this end the provisions of the act are declared to be severable.
-28 SECTION 4.
-This act shall take effect upon ratification of a constitutional amendment 29 entitled "JOINT RESOLUTION TO APPROVE AND PUBLISH, AND SUBMIT TO THE 30 ELECTORS A PROPOSITION OF AMENDMENT TO THE CONSTITUTION OF THE 31 STATE (INITIATIVE AND REFERENDUM)."
+If any provision of this act or the application thereof to any person or circumstances shall be held invalid, such invalidity shall not affect other provisions or applications of the act, which can be given effect without the invalid provision or application, and to this end the provisions of the act are declared to be severable.

+SECTION 4.
+This act shall take effect upon ratification of a constitutional amendment entitled "JOINT RESOLUTION TO APPROVE AND PUBLISH, AND SUBMIT TO THE ELECTORS A PROPOSITION OF AMENDMENT TO THE CONSTITUTION OF THE STATE (INITIATIVE AND REFERENDUM)."